The Waltons: Setting

 The series finale, "The Revel," revolves around a party and the invitation date is given as June 4, 1946.
 A span of 13 years is therefore covered in nine seasons.
 There are some chronological inconsistencies, most of which do not hinder the storyline.
-The episode depicting the attack on Pearl Harbor was broadcast on December 7, 1978, a Thursday, which coordinated the month and date on which the attack occurred and the day of the week on which the series was broadcast.
+The episode depicting the attack on Pearl Harbor on December 7, 1941, was first broadcast on December 7, 1978.